Needlz

-Khari Cain (born April 19, 1978), professionally known as Needlz, is an American record producer and songwriter.
+Khari Cain (born April 19, 1978), known professionally as Needlz, is an American record producer and songwriter.

 Early life and career

 Cain was born on April 19, 1978, in Lansing, Michigan.
 He began to DJ while an undergraduate in Florida Agricultural and Mechanical University and Florida State University.
 He majored in the graduate music business program at New York University's Steinhardt School and originally intended to pursue a career in artist and repertoire (A&R).
 After attaining an internship with Bad Boy Records, he was inspired to begin a career in record production.
 With the help of A&R Folayan Knight, Needlz associated with Black Entertainment Television (BET) and MTV and created theme songs for Rap City and Suckafree Sundays, respectively.
 Fellow record producer Swizz Beatz assisted Needlz to "exposure" by collaborating in album production, including Cassidy's I'm a Hustla and Swizz Beatz One Man Band Man.